-2. If any of the amounts required by a paragraph in subsection (b) is zero, the provider need not include any disclosure with respect to that paragraph.
-If a provider requires the individual to establish an account with a bank or other third party from which the individual is to disburse money to creditors and the provider does not know the date on which the individual made a payment, the provider complies by stating the date on which it directed the individual to make payment.

-3. If a plan contemplates concessions consisting of reduction in finance charges or late payment, default, or delinquency fees, section 22(c)(2) requires distribution of all the money each month.
-With respect to individuals in these plans, notwithstanding paragraph (4), accumulating reserves is not permitted.
-For plans that contemplate settlement for less than the principal amount of a debt owed a creditor, the provider may accumulate money from month to month.

-4. Paragraph (5) applies primarily to debt-settlement entities.
-If no creditor has agreed to settlement terms during a reporting period, the subsection does not require the provider to make any disclosure.
-Hence, the subsection ordinarily would not apply to plans operated by credit-counseling entities, because creditors receive the full principal amount of the debt owed them and do not "agree" to accept any particular amount as payment in full.
-As to debt-settlement entities, the paragraph requires disclosure of the terms of a settlement, including the dollar amount paid and the percentage of the principal amount of the debt (see section 2(14)) that that represents.
+- 2. If any of the amounts required by a paragraph in subsection (b) is zero, the provider need not include any disclosure with respect to that paragraph.
+If a provider requires the individual to establish an account with a bank or other third party from which the individual is to disburse money to creditors and the provider does not know the date on which the individual made a payment, the provider complies by stating the date on which it directed the individual to make payment. - 3.
+If a plan contemplates concessions consisting of reduction in finance charges or late payment, default, or delinquency fees, section 22(e)(2) requires distribution of all the money each month.
+With respect to individuals in these plans, accumulating reserves is not permitted.
+For plans that contemplate settlement for less than the principal amount of a debt owed a creditor, the amount of money accumulated in an account at the end of each month must be disclosed. - 4.
+Paragraph (5) applies primarily to debt-settlement entities.
+If no creditor has agreed to settlement terms during a reporting period, the provider must make the disclosures required by subsection (b)(1), (2), and (6).
+If a creditor has agreed to a settlement, subsection (b)(5) requires disclosure of the terms of the settlement, including the dollar amount paid and the percentage of the principal amount of the debt (see section 2(16)) that that represents.
 Subparagraph (D) requires disclosure of the calculation of a settlement fee.
-The provider must disclose the amount and the method of arriving at the amount of the fee, e.g., "\$100, which represents 20% of the difference between the amount of the debt when you entered the plan and the amount paid pursuant to the settlement."
+The provider must disclose the amount and the method of arriving at the amount of the fee, e.g., "\$100, which represents 20% of the difference between the amount of the debt when you entered the plan and the amount paid pursuant to the settlement." - 5.
+Under section 22(b), debt-settlement providers are subject to the independent-administrator requirement if their customers make periodic payments for accumulation until the time a debt is settled.
+The person administering the account may not know the details of a settlement, which paragraph (b)(5) of this section requires to be disclosed.
+Hence, if the person administering the account sends the periodic report required by this section, subsection (c) permits the provider to supply this information separately from the other disclosures required by this section.

-5. The period of retention required by subsection (c) is tied to the statute of limitations in section 37.
-For private actions, the statute of limitations is two years.
-For public enforcement, it is four years.
-To afford a reasonable time for the discovery process to unfold, subsection (c) requires retention of records for five years.

-6. The Electronic Signatures in Global and national Commerce Act, 15 U.S.C. § 7001(d)(1) provides that a provider may comply with record-retention requirements under other law by "retaining an electronic record . . . that (A) accurately reflects the information . . . and (B) remains accessible to all persons who are entitled to access by statute, regulation, or rule of law, for the period required by such statute, regulation, or rule of law, in a form that is capable of being accurately reproduced for later reference, whether by transmission, printing, or otherwise."
-Subsection (c) requires the provider to produce a copy of the electronic record.